w3f/Grants-Program/applications/TuxedoDapp.md

 Our goal is to showcase the potential of Polkadot using the UTXO paradigm for the end user, leveraging Tuxedo.
 The project will consist of two key stages:

 - Stage 1: Developing a simple Web Wallet
-- Stage 2: Developing a basic Dapp
+- Stage 2: Developing a basic DApp

 ### Project Details